opensourcemanufacturing/Nova3D-Elfin/things-that-need-improvement.md

 ### FIRMWARE GENERAL

-- Add a safe eject button for the USB stick (curretly making the usb sticks show false errors) *(Nume1977)*
+- Add feature to safe eject button for the USB stick (curretly making the usb sticks show false errors) *(Nume1977)*
+- Add feature to download a file from the printer memory to the USB
-- Add command for downloading a file from the printer memory *(x3msnake)*
+- Add command to download a file from the printer memory via Network Manager
-- Add the possibility to update the factory light compensation map via a update file of some kind *(x3msnake)*
+- Add procedure to update the factory light compensation map via a "printable" update file of some kind
+- Add feature to modify with relative values the layer exposure times and allow users to save that modifier to the print file

 ### FIRMWARE UI
 - Fix the small button size of most UI menus [see photo](https://user-images.githubusercontent.com/11083514/78594553-6ec70c00-7840-11ea-8647-984614d08050.png) *(x3msnake)*
-- Fix the bad position of text on the network password screen *(x3msnake)*
+- Fix the bad position of text on the network password screen [see solution]

 ### SOFTWARE SLICER